![]() ![]() Choose another writer in this calendar:

 half-French, half-Algerian Nadia is a westernized Algerian girl.
 She

-make her own boyfriend jealous.
-Below the surface reader encounters a
+make her boyfriend jealous.
+Below the surface reader encounters a study of identity and psychological

 El-Moujahid by conducting interviews with Algerian refugees in